Examples for .NET

 - SDK initialization;LoginAs

-The UpdateConnectionState method utilizes the following property methods:
+The UpdateConnectionState method uses the following property methods:

 IsStarted

-(2) — the user is in a call or conference
+– checks if the client is in a call or conference.

 # Example 5.
 Interface Customization

-The example demonstrates how to replace the images of all buttons displayed during a call, add your own custom buttons, and open your own window on top of the conference window.
+The example demonstrates how you can replace the images of all buttons displayed during a call, add your own additional buttons, and open your own window over the conference window.

 The general section duplicates the functionality of Example 1:

-Additionally, in the Android and iOS versions, implementation includes adding custom buttons and displaying a separate alert window over the conference window.
+Additionally, in the Android and iOS sections, custom buttons have been implemented, as well as the display of a separate alert window over the conference window.

 Android section: